hputnam/Coral_CNT/README.md

 Compare the CNT lipid sensor to traditional lipid quantification methods

-Test lipid content of bailing out polyp micropropagules through settlement (*Pocillopora* is the most reliable for now)

-Test Astrangia larvae through settlement

 Quantify lipids in live corals under thermal stress, and base a proposal on this

-Test for possible toxicity of CNTs using micropropagules
+Test for possible toxicity of CNTs

+Test lipid content of bailing out polyp micropropagules through settlement (*Pocillopora* is the most reliable for now) (if possible)

+Test Astrangia larvae through settlement (if possible)

 ## Collaborators: